kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 measured in seconds.
 The units change: `mu_single` and `mu_i` are no longer in bits per second but rather are in service-seconds per second; we call this unit "seats" for short.
 We now say `mu_single` is 1 seat.
-As before, when it is time to dispatch the next request in the real world we pick one that would finish soonest in the virtual world, using round-robin ordering to break ties.
+As before: when it is time to dispatch the next request in the real world we pick from the queue whose current packet transmission would finish soonest in the virtual world, using round-robin ordering to break ties.

 ##### Not knowing service duration up front